ibexa/documentation-developer/docs/api/public_php_api.md

 **Summary and confirmation**

-You are going to generate a `EzSystems\Bundle\CookbookBundle\EzSystemsCookbookBundle` bundle in `/path/to/ezpublish5/src/` using the yml format.

 ```
+You are going to generate a "EzSystems\Bundle\CookbookBundle\EzSystemsCookbookBundle" bundle in "/path/to/ezpublish5/src/" using the "yml" format.

 Do you confirm generation [yes]? yes
 ```